 Note: this blog post is a transcription of a podcast made in January, which you can listen to here.
 The NVC Academy- which offers online courses on Nonviolent Communication, held a telethon last year and invited trainers to donate prizes.
 In addition to donating copies of my book, Urban Empathy, I also donated speaking on … Continue reading Working with our Learning Curves

 Marshall Rosenberg, the creator of NVC About two years ago the NVC Academy organized an online symposium on Removing Our Blinders: Seeing the Impact of Power and Privilege.
-The symposium offered an opportunity for those of European background, men, women, and people of color to share their experiences as well as men and women, and for others to empathically listen in a virtual fishbowl.
-This … Continue reading NVC Conversations About Privilege and “Power-Over”
+The symposium offered opportunities for those of European background and people of color to share their experiences as well as men and women, and for others to empathically listen in a virtual fishbowl.
+This … Continue reading NVC Conversations About Power, Privilege, “Power-Over” and Social Change

 I recently got into a discussion about the concept of “deserve” thanks to the person who sends out emails for me, who dropped the “D” word in a recent subject line about a program I’m leading next week in North Carolina.
 If you missed it, the subject line read: “You Deserve Your Best Life.” … Continue reading What Do You Deserve?
 And Do You Really Want to Deserve Anything?